HRI-EU/JSEN/README.md

 In the folder JSEN/test, there is a full test suite for JSEN and both JSENVM and JZENVM Virtual Machines.
 Its a useful reference to learn about the usage of JSEN.
-NOTE: the test suite for JSENVM uses JZENVM to automate the tests ;-)
+<br>NOTE: the test suite for JSENVM uses JZENVM to automate the tests ;-)

 License
 ===================================